jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We think our vehicles are so unique and special.
 It's not a car, it's "The original Sports Activity Vehicle®: a fearless leader and stylish benchmark.
 A BMW x5Drive50i, with Phytonic Blue Metallic paint".
 I'm not kidding.
 People would talk like that.
 And not know a thing about the other car.

 And that's dark majic.
+People a person living in 2020, is acting like it's 1969, when cars were new, interesting, and majical.
+When people cruised the roads, because traffic didn't exist, travelling anywhere on demand was a novelty, and road trips were still a treat.
+But it's not 1969, you're not in _Grease_, or _American Graffiti_, and you're not James Dean.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DarkPopularBandicoot' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/darkpopularbandicoot"></a></p>

 _Professional driver on a closed course.
 And still a gas car, with four wheels, probably stuck in traffic._

-The truth is cars are all so similar, few stand out.
-Because to civilization, what makes a car special is it's reliability, how well a mechanic maintains it, how good your dealer treated you.
+The truth is cars are all so similar today, few stand out.
+Because to civilization in 2020, what makes a car special is it's reliability, how well a mechanic maintains it, how good your dealer treated you.
 The frills are interesting, enjoyable, but in the end don't really matter.
 You're the same cyborg with almost any car.
 Driver's admitted as much, because after an accident, what they wanted most of all was a rental car.
-Fancy features and made up colors didn't matter; they just needed to get around, and get on with their lives.
-Dark majic makes us think we're participating in the game of civlization as important player gods, but we're really just distracted extras.
+Fancy features and made up colors didn't matter; they just needed to get around and get on with their lives.
+Dark majic makes us think we're participating in the game of civlization as important player gods, but we're really just distracted extras living in the past.

 Industrial Age industries use dark majic to keep their customers attached to an aging product.
 Hollywood is a great example.
 In the 1930s and 40s, master storytellers like Samual Goldwyn, David O. Selnick, and Irving Thalberg headed studios that used projector, sound, and film technology to make movies a worldwide sensation.
 Like Steve Jobs created the world of apps that has us fixated on our phones, early Hollywood's studio system created a world of stories that glued people to their theatre seats.